Tilapia fish tacos can be extremely fast to prepare, but a few steps you can take will make cooking them even easier.

 Working quickly and opening a few windows will help combat any ventilation issues.

-If you have to use your oven then I would suggest baking them at 350°F and start checking their internal temperature around the nine-minute mark.
+If you have to use your oven, I suggest baking them at 350°F and checking their internal temperature around the nine-minute mark.

 What’s the Average Size of a Tilapia Fillet?